luc-tielen/lua-quickcheck/README.md

 New generators can also be written in a similar way to the predefined generators by making use of the [lqc.generator module](https://github.com/luc-tielen/lua-quickcheck/blob/master/lqc/generator.lua).

+By default, the following helpers/generators are made available in the global namespace to avoid having to import too many files (though this can still be done):

+- Generator
+- any
+- bool
+- byte
+- char
+- float
+- int
+- str
+- tbl
+- random
+- property
+- fsm
+- state
+- command
+- choose
+- frequency
+- elements
+- oneof

 ## Contributing